By Jasmine Capitano, clinical dietitian at CHOC

 The sole source of nutrition from birth to around 6 months of age is breastmilk or infant formula.
 For exclusively breastfed infants, the American Academy of Pediatrics (AAP) recommends exclusively breastfeeding for the first six months and continuing breastfeeding up to 2 years of age, as desired by mother and infant.

 For infants fed infant formula, the recommendation is to continue infant formula alongside age-appropriate foods through the first year of life.
-The AAP recommends that whole cow’s milk not be used during the first year of life.
+The AAP advises parents not to give whole cow’s milk during the first year of life.

 When should I introduce my baby to cow’s milk?

 The Centers for Disease Control and Prevention (CDC) states that at 12 months old, children can be introduced to cow’s milk.
-Introducing cow’s milk before this age is not recommended because infants (under 12 months) have digestive systems that may not tolerate the cow’s milk protein in large quantities.
+Do not introduce cow’s milk before 12 months because infants’ digestive systems may not tolerate large amounts of cow’s milk protein.

-If your baby has been diagnosed with allergic colitis, which is caused by cow’s milk protein allergy, speak with your pediatrician before introducing cow’s milk.
+If your baby has allergic colitis caused by a cow’s milk protein allergy, talk with your pediatrician before you introduce cow’s milk.
 If necessary, your pediatrician can help choose an appropriate milk substitute.

 How much milk does my baby need?